AdobeDocs/app-builder/src/pages/resources/todo-app/lesson4.md

 Here we use the `todo` properties `value` and `done` to define the default state values.

-Next we'll bind the `value` state to the TextField.
-We'll also update the `value` state with `setValue()` and invoke the callback function `onUpdate` on every input change.
-`onUpdate` takes 2 parameters: the todo list name and the todo object.
+Next we'll bind the `value` state to the TextField, update the `value` state with `setValue()`, and invoke the callback function `onUpdate` on every input change. `onUpdate` takes 2 parameters: the to-do list name and the todo object.

 ```jsx
 <TextField